 - The header MUST be attached to the windrower to perform this procedure.
 The cab display module (CDM) automatically adjusts its programming for each header.
-Refer to 4.5 Attaching and Detaching Headers, page 217. - The engine MUST be running to perform this procedure. - 1.
-Start the engine. - 2.
-Press PROGRAM (A) and SELECT (B) on cab display module (CDM) to enter programming mode. - WINDROWER SETUP? is displayed on the upper line. - 3.
+Refer to 4.5 Attaching and Detaching Headers, page 216. - This procedure requires installation of the optional Hydraulic Center-Link (MD #B4650). - The engine MUST be running to perform this procedure. - 1.
+Start the engine. - Press PROGRAM (A) and SELECT (B) on cab display module (CDM) to enter programming mode. - WINDROWER SETUP? is displayed on the upper line. - 3.
 Press SELECT (B) until CALIBRATE SENSORS? is displayed on the upper line. - NO/YES is displayed on the lower line.